rkotze/git-mob/README.md

 }
 ```

 Start by adding a few co-authors that you work with.
+Also see [add co-author](#add-co-author) command.

 ```
 $ cat <<-EOF > ~/.git-coauthors